Douglas Lilburn: Legacy

 Lilburn's former house, at 22 Ascot Street, was purchased by the Lilburn Residence Trust, a charitable trust based in Wellington, on 5 August 2005.
-The trust is currently offering use of the residence to the Creative New Zealand/Jack C. Richards Composer-in-Residence at the New Zealand School of Music.
+The trust currently offers use of the residence to the Creative New Zealand/Jack C. Richards Composer-in-Residence at the New Zealand School of Music.

 The Lilburn Trust funds the Student Composition and Performance Awards at five universities around New Zealand.
 The trust is administered under the Alexander Turnbull Library Endowment Trust.

 The New Zealand Symphony Orchestra has recorded most of Lilburn's major works, including the three symphonies composed from 1949 to 1961 and many of the other symphonic works.
 His A Song of Islands was given its American premiere on 17 November 2012, by the Fort Wayne Philharmonic Orchestra, conducted by James Judd, the former music director of the New Zealand Symphony Orchestra.

 The Douglas Lilburn Auditorium forms part of the wider Christchurch Town Hall complex.